marcinn/django-sqltemplate/README.md

 Please note that `tpl` variable is a new factory instance, which will automatically set proper connection to all created `TemplateQuery` objects.
-Direct call to `sqltemplate.get()` will create objects same as before, without connection set, because it is a shortcut for default factory method.
+Direct call to `djsqltemplate.get()` will create objects same as before, without connection set, because it is a shortcut for default factory method.